 ABSTRACT

-AN INTELLIGENT, MOBILE NETWORK AWARE MIDDLEWARE FRAMEWORK FOR ENERGY EFFIECIENT OFFLOADING IN SMARTPHONES
+AN INTELLIGENT MOBILE NETWORK AWARE MIDDLEWARE FRAMEWORK FOR ENERGY EFFICIENT OFFLOADING IN SMARTPHONES

-The users of Smartphones demand longer battery life today.
-Low-power Software and Hardware design has been an active research topic for many years.
-Offloading applications on a surrogate machine is an innovative technique in this area.
-Offloading or Cyber foraging has been widely considered for saving energy and increasing responsiveness of mobile devices in the past.
-Due to the advancement in Cloud Computing and high speed mobile networks such as 4G, Offloading has generated a renewed interest in Smartphone Research community.
+The users of smartphones demand longer battery life today.
+Low-power software and hardware design has been an active research topic for many years.
+Offloading applications on a surrogate machine is an innovative technique in this area that is being explored for saving energy and increasing responsiveness of mobile devices.
+Offloading simply means transferring the computation or data on the cloud.
+Offloading has generated a renewed interest in smartphone research community due to advancement in cloud computing and high-speed mobile networks such as 4G,

+Cloud computing is a new paradigm in which computing resources such as processing, memory, and storage are not physically present at the user’s location.
+Instead, a service provider owns and manages these resources, and users access them via the Internet.

-We believe that there is a need to verify the effectiveness of Computation Offloading to highlight its real potential in real time smartphone applications.
+There are many challenges in this domain that are not dealt with effectively yet and thus offloading is far from being adopted in the design of current mobile architectures.
+We believe that there is a need to verify the effectiveness of computation offloading to highlight its real potential in real time smartphone applications.
 The effect of varying network technologies is also a major concern in this area.
-There are many challenges in this domain that are not dealt with effectively yet and thus Offloading is far from being adopted in the design of current mobile architectures.

-In this work, we have done a study on some of the widely used smartphone apps in both Local and Offloaded processing modes.
-Our results are helpful to identify the advantages and disadvantages of Offloading with varying mobile networks.
-Further, we have presented a Reinforcement Learning (RL) based strategy to enhance the Offloading System.
+In this work, we study some of the widely used smartphone apps in both local and offload processing modes.
+Our results are helpful to identify the advantages and disadvantages of offloading with varying mobile networks.
+Further, we have presented a Machine Learning based strategy to enhance the offloading system.
 Our strategy helps smartphone make decision of choosing between available networks (3G, 4G or Wi-Fi) while offloading mode is active.
-Our System considers suitable information on the device to make accurate Offloading decision in order to get optimized energy consumption.
+The proposed system considers suitable information on the device to make accurate offloading decision in order to get optimized energy consumption.

-In our strategy, we propose an application and user interaction aware middleware framework that uses Reinforcement Learning and Fuzzy Logic methods for making Offloading decisions effectively.
-We have also used Neural Network to test our Reward based Machine Learning mechanism in a Simulated environment.
+In our strategy, we propose an application and user interaction aware middleware framework that uses machine learning techniques such as Reinforcement Learning and Fuzzy Logic methods for making offloading decisions effectively.
+We have also used Neural Network to test our reward based mechanism in an simulated environment.
 We have analyzed the validity of our algorithm with the help of compute intensive benchmark applications.
-Together these techniques allow minimization of energy consumption in mobile Offloading systems.
+Together these techniques allow minimization of energy consumption in mobile offloading systems.

+ACKNOWLEDGEMENTS

+I would like to express my special appreciation and thanks to my advisor Prof. Sudeep Pasricha, whose guidance, support, and encouragement made the research presented in this thesis possible.
+Thank you, Prof. Pasricha, for being patient, and giving me the time to explore.

+Besides my advisor, I would like to thank the rest of my thesis committee: Prof. Anura Jayasumana and Prof. Sangmi Pallickara for serving as my committee members.
+I would also like to thank my colleagues in Multicore Embedded Systems (MECS) lab for their advice and unwavering support.
+I am grateful to my friend Hrushikesh Kulkarni, who as a good friend, was always willing to

+help and give his best suggestions.

+Many thanks to everyone at the Bhagavad Gita Group at Fort Collins and to the spiritual teacher in the class Sanatan Priya Prabhu who has supported me through good and bad times.

+Last but not the least, I would like to thank my family: my loving parents Dilip Khune, Geeta Khune, and my sister Apurva for the support they provided me through my entire life.
+Your prayer for me was what sustained me thus far.

+DEDICATION

+To my parents, sister

+and

+To the Devotees of Krishna in Colorado

+Without their support, understanding, encouragement, and love this work would not have been possible.

 TABLE OF CONTENTS